 China: More trouble on the horizon?

-With Chinese economic growth expected to slow down, the already challenging corporate environment is deteriorating, especially in the property sector.
-The boycotting of mortgage payments by homebuyers is rapidly eroding confidence and is leading to further liquidity risks and defaults.
-As reported by Debtwire, the situation has not been helped by 23 Hong Kong–listed Chinese property developers failing to publish their audited financial results for 2021 before Hong Kong Stock Exchange’s 31 March deadline.
+China's economic growth expected to slow even as its already challenging corporate environment is deteriorating, especially in the property sector.
+Despite token signals of government support for the sector, boycotts of mortgage payments by homebuyers and slowing purchases are still acting as a much strong countervailing force, continuing to erode confidence and leading to further liquidity risks and defaults.
+As tallied by Debtwire, more than 50 USD bond-issuing developers have already defaulted or have otherwise engaged in workouts offshore since 1 July 2021.
 Against this backdrop, our expert panel will examine whether the downward spiral can be stopped, and confidence restored.

 - What is the current credit landscape in China?

 - Can the debt issues be resolved and, if so, what is likely to happen?